 “ICSE board has a vast syllabus for students in class 11 & 12.
 It doesn’t make sense for an engineering aspirant to study English literature books, poem books and short stories books.”

 “ICSE board puts huge pressure of boards over students, making them devoting less time for their main subjects of Physics, Chemistry and Mathematics.
-If you want to prepare for IIT and other engineering entrance examinations, ICSE is not a recommended board in class 11th and 12th”
+If you want to prepare for IIT JEE and other engineering entrance examinations, ICSE is not a recommended board in class 11 and 12″

-Remember that these are the general opinions and not the verdicts.
-Just getting admitted to a CBSE or ICSE board can’t guarantee you a seat in IIT.
+Keep in mind that these are the general opinions and not the verdicts.
+Just getting admitted to a CBSE or ICSE board won’t guarantee you a seat in an IIT.

 CBSE or ICSE for NEET Preparation

-It’s a common trend that CBSE students are clearing AIPMT (NEET) more than their ISC counterparts.
+It’s a common trend that CBSE students are clearing NEET more than their ISC counterparts.
 NCERT books of Biology, Chemistry and Physics for class XI and XII are highly recommended for preparation of medical entrance examinations.

 But before class 11, ICSE syllabus allows different books for Physics, Chemistry and Biology which provides very good learning platform for students.

 An ICSE student Shruti Mishra, who cleared AIPMT in 2014, says this

 “Most of the topics in the CBSE syllabus of class 11th Biology, I had already learned those in my class 9th!”

-So, even though CBSE syllabus gives you advantage in your preparation for AIPMT (NEET) or other medical entrance examinations, ICSE allows you to acquire the required concepts in lower classes.
+So even though CBSE syllabus gives you an advantage in the preparation for NEET-UG, ICSE allows you to acquire the required concepts in lower classes.

 ICSE or CBSE, Which is tough?

 ICSE is generally tough because of diverse syllabus.
 But it also depends on a student’s state of mind.
 A tough subject or a complex problem for one student can be an easy one for another student.